Current Number Plates: 2001 to Present

 There is no particular significance to the final three letter sequence beyond that of distinguishing vehicles registered in the same place during the same period.
 The letters I and Q are excluded from this sequence, as are combinations that may the DVLA determines may appear offensive in English or other languages.

-Registrations that happen to have a combination of characters that are particularly appealing (for example resembling a name or word) are reserved by the DVLA each year for subsequent auction.
+Registrations that have a combination of characters that are particularly appealing (for example resembling a name or word) are reserved by the DVLA each year to be auctioned off to generate more money for the Government.

 Vehicles registered under previous numbering systems continue to retain their original car registration plates.
 Subject to certain conditions, registration plates can be transferred between vehicles by the vehicle owner.
-Some of these transfers involve tens of thousands of pounds changing hands due to the desirability of a specific number plate.
+Some of these transfers involve large financial transactions taking place due to the desirability of a specific number plate.